twbs/blog/_posts/2017-10-19-bootstrap-4-beta-2.md

 ## Getting to v4 Final

 After Beta 3, we're hoping to quickly move into a final v4 release.
-Ideally it'll also be a smoother and more focused release than the Alpha 6 to Beta 1 move.
+Ideally, it'll also be a smoother and more focused release than the Alpha 6 to Beta 1 move.
 We heard from a lot of you that the delta between those two releases was too great.

 ---